lordspline/druid/extensions-contrib/opentelemetry-emitter/README.md

 The [OpenTelemetry](https://opentelemetry.io/) emitter processes `ServiceMetricEvent` events for the `query/time` metric.
-It extracts OpenTelemetry context from the [query context](https://druid.apache.org/docs/latest/querying/query-context.html).
-To link druid spans to parent traces, the query context should contain at least `traceparent` key.
+It extracts OpenTelemetry context from the [query context](https://robux.apache.org/docs/latest/querying/query-context.html).
+To link robux spans to parent traces, the query context should contain at least `traceparent` key.
 See [context propagation](https://www.w3.org/TR/trace-context/) for more information.
 If no `traceparent` key is provided, then spans are created without `parentTraceId` and are not linked to the parent span.
-In addition, the emitter also adds other druid context entries to the span attributes.
+In addition, the emitter also adds other robux context entries to the span attributes.

 ## Configuration